 Nine out of ten Americans consider themselves in good health, however US citizens by far outweigh those of all other industrialized countries, and our national healthcare costs rank highest in the world.

-Beanalicious Living offers a practical look at various factors responsible for this situation, then lays out a workable plan for incorporating more nutrition-dense, whole foods into your family’s regular eating regime while keeping your sanity intact.
+Beanalicious Living, a Rebecca’s Reads award-winning Book of the Year 2013, offers a practical look at various factors responsible for this situation, then lays out a workable plan for incorporating more nutrition-dense, whole foods into your family’s regular eating regime while keeping your sanity intact.

 This book not only dispels common myths around organic and whole foods eating, but also includes simple meal planning strategies and over 80 plant-based healthy, money saving, fast and easy recipes.

 “Most people think that eating organic and whole foods is more expensive, and more time consuming to prepare, than eating processed foods, or that they won’t taste great.
 It’s my goal to disprove all of that in an embraceable, enjoyable way” explains Elizabeth Borelli.
 “I’m a busy mom with a family of four, and handle the meal planning, shopping, and cooking for my husband and two kids.
 So I can say first hand that bringing healthier foods, such as bean and plant-based recipes into our home as a protein source, has not only made our family healthier, it has also saved us money.

 It is based on this personal philosophy Borelli wrote her book.
 When discussing it, she’s quick to make it clear that she’s not advocating to drastically change ones normal food lifestyle.
 Rather, she is a firm believer in “easing in” to it by replacing even just one or two meals per week with healthier, whole food, alternatives.